oshieldio/Publications/Hyperion/Hyperion_DEX-V3_Audit_Report_v0.md

 ##### Implemented Solution

-To address this vulnerability, the team decided that this issue will be fixed when implemeting the oracle.
+To address this vulnerability, the team decided that this issue will be fixed when implementing the oracle.

 #### HYPERION-I1: Unnecessary Tick Rounding in Pool Creation in `pool_v3.move`